Bank of Japan: Foundation and early development

-Since its Meiji era beginnings, the Bank of Japan has operated continuously from main offices in Tokyo and Osaka.
+In the early 20th century the Bank of Japan, while a private-sector institution, worked in close coordination with the Japanese government and took direction from the minister of Finance.
+Its governor, as Takahashi Korekiyo put it, was considered "the number-one representative of the business world" in Japan's institutional system.

-Reorganization
+World War II and aftermath

 The Bank of Japan was reorganized in 1942 (fully only after 1 May 1942), under the Bank of Japan Act of 1942 (日本銀行法 昭和17年法律第67号), promulgated on 24 February 1942.
 There was a brief post-war period during the Occupation of Japan when the bank's functions were suspended, and military currency was issued.
 In 1949, the bank was again restructured.

 In the 1970s, the bank's operating environment evolved along with the transition from a fixed foreign currency exchange rate and a rather closed economy to a large open economy with a variable exchange rate.

 During the entire post-war era, until at least 1991, the Bank of Japan's monetary policy has primarily been conducted via its 'window guidance' (窓口指導) credit controls (which are the model for the Chinese central bank's primary tool of monetary policy implementation), whereby the central bank would impose bank credit growth quotas on the commercial banks.
 The tool was instrumental in the creation of the 'bubble economy' of the 1980s.
 It was implemented by the Bank of Japan's then "Business Department" (営業局), which was headed during the "bubble years" from 1986 to 1989 by Toshihiko Fukui (who became deputy governor in the 1990s and governor in 2003).